Actually, no one fully knows everything that’s in a cigarette. According to Professor Siegel:

 What’s bad for you in cigarettes?

-I don’t want to bore you with all the things that you will find in cigarette smoke (this post would just be one very, very long list of chemicals).
+I don’t want to bore you with all the things that you will find in cigarette smoke.
+(Plus listing all 5000 known chemicals would probably take a while.)

 So I’ve chosen ones that you are likely to recognise…

 Also used to preserve dead bodies.

 Also used to kill people, and much valued by detective writers.

 Used to kill Jews in Nazi death camps.

 We don’t know which of these are hurting us

 However, the reason you’ll see those particular chemicals mentioned again and again is purely for dramatic effect.

 But the poison is in the dose, and without knowing the quantity of each chemical (which can be measured in parts per billion) we can’t know which of them are harming us.

 Cigarettes are NOT the only place where you get these chemicals!